KTLaRue/MYF_tech4SG/README.md

 This is a project that aim to reduce food waste and help people find food that matches their budget, lifestyle, and dietary restrictions through a website

-website:
+test website:
-page hosted at http://localhost:3000/ activate by 'node router.js' in terminal
+page hosted at http://localhost:3000/ activate by 'node router.js' in terminal when in the code file

 database info: